 ENGRAVINGS OF THE GRAND AND PETIT SABLON SQUARES BY ROMEYN DE HOOGHE

 Romeyn de Hooghe (1645 – 1708), whose family originated in Belgium, was born in Amsterdam and died in Haarlem.
 He was a famous engraver, draughtsman, painter, sculptor and medallist.
-He is best known for his political caricatures of Louis XIV and his drawings in support of William III of England, who was also Stadhouder of the Netherlands.
+He is best known for his political caricatures of Louis XIV and his drawings in favor of William III of England, who was also Stadhouder of the Netherlands.

 Statue of Charles II, sovereign of the Netherlands, no longer extant